kcinbk/SearchTok/README.md

 # About this project
-SearchTok allows you make API calls to TikTok's search endpoint and returns a list of raw data in JSON format.
+SearchTok helps you to make API calls to TikTok's search endpoint and return a list of raw data in JSON format.

 The advantage of this tool is that it: